import psychopg2

 , which respectively fetch information from the server and provide information to the server.

-To round out the basic http verbs you might see, PUT
+To round out the basic HTTP verbs, you might use PUT

-(you guessed it) deletes something.
+(you guessed it) to delete something.
 There are also more esoteric ones you’ll probably never see.

 Like a function in a package, each endpoint accepts specific arguments in a required format.
 Again, like a function, some arguments may be optional while others may be required.